 Does your lawn look worse after a mow?
-Are there circular spots of dry frayed grass after the mow?
-I’m sorry to tell you but it’s highly likely you have thatch.
+Are there circular spots of dry frayed grass following a mow?
+If this is the case, it is highly likely that you have thatch.
 Thatch is a build of dead grass leaves, stolons and rhizomes in your lawn which leaves your lawn looking unsightly after it is mown.